 A.

-The older you are the more protein you need to remain healthy, mobile, cognitively capable, strong, and durable with a good amount of daily energy.
+The older you are the more daily protein per kg/lbs of body weight you will need to consume in order to remain healthy, mobile, cognitively capable, strong, and durable with a good amount of daily energy.
+This is demonstrated time, and again in study, after study, and clearly demonstrated in real life outcomes too.

 So, the question becomes, could this well-established, basic fact be upturned if you are unfortunate enough to have some level of compromised kidney health?